There are organizations that set team goals, and there are organizations that achieve their goals. What sets them apart?

 Here’s how to get started:

-- Communicate the company's strategic priorities so your team has a clear understanding of direction and how can they contribute to success
+- Communicate the company's strategic priorities so your team has a clear understanding of direction and how can they contribute to the success

 - Align team goals with company objectives to help everyone connect their daily actions to the company strategy and vision.